-8.5 Locating and Viewing Log Files Generated During Cloning
+Locating and Viewing Log Files Generated During Cloning

 The cloning script runs multiple tools, each of which can generate log files.
-After the clone.pl script finishes running, you can view log files to obtain more information about the status of your cloning procedures.
-Table 8-3 lists the log files that are generated during cloning that are the key log files for diagnostic purposes.
+After the gridSetup.sh utility finishes running, you can view log files to obtain more information about the status of your cloning procedures.
+Table 7-1 lists the log files that are generated during cloning that are the key log files for diagnostic purposes.

-Central\inventory in Table 8-3 refers to the Oracle Inventory directory.
+Central inventory in Table 7-1 refers to the Oracle Inventory directory.

-Table 8-3 Cloning Log Files and their Descriptions
+Table 7-1 Cloning Log Files and their Descriptions

-Log File Name and Location Description Central_inventory/logs/cloneActions/ timestamp.log Contains a detailed log of the actions that occur during the OUI part of the cloning.
-Central_inventory/logs/oraInstall/timestamp.err Contains information about errors that occur when OUI is running.
-Central_inventory/logs/oraInstall/timestamp.out Contains other miscellaneous information.
+Log File Name and Location Description Central_inventory/logs/ cloneActionstimestamp.log Contains a detailed log of the actions that occur during the OUI part of the cloning.
+Central_inventory/logs/ oraInstalltimestamp.err Contains information about errors that occur when OUI is running.